pedrosena138/coding-dojo-python/pokedex/README.md

 | weight    | float. weight of the pokemon          |
 | abilities | list. list of abilites of the pokemon |

+Hint: We can use [PokéAPI](https://pokeapi.co/) to check if the informations are correct

 ## Test

 For execute tests cases we are using [unittest](https://docs.python.org/3/library/unittest.html) library